Graduate Admissions

 • Advanced Pathophysiology Across the Lifespan

-• Advanced Health Assessment Across the Lifespan
+• Advanced Health Assessment Skills

 • A personal interview is required

-• BSN, MSN or RN-MSN from a regionally accredited college or university accredited by a nationally recognized nursing accrediting agency (CCNE or AACN).
+• BSN, MSN or RN-MSN from a regionally accredited college or university accredited by a nationally recognized nursing accrediting agency (CCNE or AACN)

-• A GPA of 3.2 on a 4.0 scale is required for admission (calculated on the last 60 hours of the BSN degree) or a minimum of 3.2 for the MSN.
+• A GPA of 3.2 on a 4.0 scale is required for admission (calculated on the last 60 hours of the BSN degree) or a minimum of 3.2 for the MSN

 • A current unencumbered licensure in the state in which the student completes clinical requirements